Noah-Huppert/blapchat/README.md

-# Snap But Doesnt Suck
+# Snap But Doesn't Suck
 SnapChat but it doesn't suck.

 Features include: